Are you suffering from chronic pain?

 In Oriental Remedies Group, we have more than 5 certified bi-lingual TCM Physicians.
 Each of them has been trained in Nanyang Technological University (Singapore) and China for a minimum of 5-8 years, in both Biomedical Science and TCM before being certified to practice in Singapore.
 Specifically, we have Physician Yan who specializes in using acupuncture for pain management.

 Most chronic pain develop over time, due to various issues and/or injuries that went untreated or were not properly treated.
 It is therefore important to address any pain in your body promptly and appropriately so that they do not worsen and manifest into an ongoing chronic pain that dampens your quality of life.
-By combining Traditional Chinese Medicine therapies and expertise with modern integrative therapies, we strive to provide the best care possible in your journey with us.
+By combining Traditional Chinese Medicine therapies and expertise with Technology-Enhanced Therapies, we strive to provide the best care possible in your journey with us.

 Please contact us at +65 8742 2163 for a personalized consultation.